Celebrity · Netflix Roast 2026

 Patek Philippe

 Netflix's Roast of Kevin Hart on May 10, 2026 was everything its billing promised — brutal, chaotic and packed with A-list names.
-But while the mainstream audience watched for the jokes, the watch community was paying attention to something entirely different: the wrists.
-In one room at the Kia Forum in Los Angeles, over $7.8 million worth of luxury timepieces gathered for a single Sunday evening.
-It was, quietly, one of the greatest celebrity watch showcases of the year.
+But while the mainstream audience watched for the jokes, the watch community was watching the wrists.
+In one room at the Kia Forum in Los Angeles, watch trackers counted sixteen standout pieces clearing more than $3.4 million in combined market value — and that figure climbs dramatically once Tom Brady's reported watch is included.
+It was, quietly, one of the deepest celebrity wrist checks of the year.

 Dwayne "The Rock" Johnson